 What is the ‘relay’ car theft technique and how can you avoid it?

-Thieves are now harnessing sophisticated technology that allows them to hack into your car’s computer.
-This means they don’t even need a key-fob to start the vehicle, and can drive it away in a matter of minutes.
+Thieves are harnessing sophisticated technology to hack into your car’s computer, meaning they don’t even need a key-fob to start the vehicle and can drive it away in a matter of minutes.